BpCampos/nlw-copa/README.md

 ## 💻 Project

-The World cup calendar is a project to recreat the World Cup game schedule and keep track of the games
+The World cup calendar is a project to recreat the World Cup game schedule and keep track of the games.
+You can check the project [HERE](https://bpcampos.github.io/nlw-copa/)

 ## 🔖 Layout